rimusz/helm-tiller/README.md

 [Helm](https://helm.sh) plugin for using [Tiller](https://docs.helm.sh/using_helm/#installing-tiller) locally and in your CI/CD pipelines.

-My blog [post](https://rimusz.net/tillerless-helm/) on why `Tillerless Helm` is needed and what it solves.
+Check my blog [post](https://rimusz.net/tillerless-helm/) on why `Tillerless Helm` is needed and what it solves.

 **Note:** For a better security Tiller plugin comes with preset storage as `Secret`.